 One solution?
 The facade integrated the solar window.
 This product is a window structure configured to form a principal chamber enclosing a base windowpane.
 It’s added to the exterior existing window or installed as a window package on the exterior wall of the building.
 Besides generating thermal and electrical energy, it also provides effective natural ventilation and can enhance the overall architectural expression of the building without affecting the normal function of the window.
 In certain examples, during the cold seasons, after suction of the internal air of the building and warming it, this air may be filtered and returned to the internal space of the building.

 Cofounder & Director of Technology

-Masoud Valinejadshoubi is a building engineer focusing on integrating photovoltaic cell technology (with electrical features) with building envelope with building-related components codes (BIPV/THERMAL) to produce energy solutions for green buildings.
-Valinejadshoubi’s unique background and ongoing research makes him a key driver of solar thermal window technology at the cutting edge of integrative green technology building design.
+Masoud Valinejadshoubi is a building engineer focusing on integrating photovoltaic cell technology (with electrical features) with building envelopes with building-related components codes (BIPV/THERMAL) to produce energy solutions for green buildings.
+Valinejadshoubi’s unique background and ongoing research make him a key driver of solar thermal window technology at the cutting edge of integrative green technology building design.
 At NovoSolTech, Masoud Valinejadshoubi is responsible for research and development, as well as leading business development activities in Canada.